mzember/intruder-highlighter/README.md

 ## Limitations
 - **Patterns are built-in!
 Any grep-match patterns you add to Intruder attack settings are not visible to the extension via API.**
 - The extension can only see the user’s current selection because the Montoya API does not expose the full Intruder table; you must select the rows before invoking the highlight action.
+- Does not handle HTTP status codes yet, neither times of responses.

 ## Details
 Color assignments are per-combination-of-patterns so you can see which match is responsible.
 The matching is case-insensitive, ignores headers, and exposes debug output by default to explain every decision.